rikkijprince/rikkijprince.github.io/stories.md

 	url: https://draft2digital.com/book/2537375

   - num: 8
-    title: "Nine Days Immersed in Relativity on the Grandest Scale (in Kyiv)"
+    title: "Nine Days Immersed in Relativity on the Grandest Scale (in Wartorn Kyiv)"
     cover: "/assets/images/stories/08 Relativity on the Grandest Scale in Kyiv.jpg"
     description: "In Kyiv, Sarah contemplates cosmology and relativity against the backdrop of a changing nation."
     isbn: "9798224491568"